Ankushr785/Candidate-Match-Score-Web-App/README.md

 # Candidate-Match-Score-Web-App
-An NLP based Web-App that asks the user to input some Job Posting along with a candidate to list to give scores to the candidates based on their proficiency in the job profile required as an output.
+An NLP based Web-App that asks the user to input some Job Posting along with a candidate list (in a defined format) to give scores to the candidates based on their proficiency in the job profile required.

 The algorithm creates a 10-point score metric to assess how proficient a certain candidate is for a defined job posting based on the LinkedIn profile of the candidate.
 The score has been assigned on the basis of the candidate's job title, past experience and skill endorsements.